 Observation: Although system reset will assert asynchronously and de-assert synchronously; this does not preclude an implementation from using a fully synchronous reset scheme, if so desired.
 Such an implementation would need to be aware that reset-assertion could occur without a relationship to any clock edge and may need to synchronized appropriately.
 WIP-compliant workers must accomplish reset in 16 WCI clocks.

 Worker Global Attributes

-Worker global attributes contain information that is common across the worker, and not specific to an interface.
+Worker global attributes contain information that is common across the worker, and not specific to any of its interfaces.

 Worker Global Attribute Summary

 Table 3 – Worker Global Attribute Table